Involuta/Blazarang/README.md

 Rough day?
 (If there has only been 1 win so far): I know that victory wasn’t a fluke.
 Idea: player gets to see microwave motivating its army and explaining that the reason why they are so powerful is that they hate Blazar
-“DEATH IS NOT NEARLY ENOUGH.
+“DEATH IS NOT REMOTELY ENOUGH.
 WE MUST HUMILIATE HIM.
 WE MUST CRUSH HIS SPIRIT AS HE CRUSHED OURS.
 AND TO SUCCEED, WE NEED MORE POWER”
 “THE MERE THOUGHT OF HIS EXISTENCE OVERLOADS OUR CIRCUITS WITH FURY” “HIS VERY EXISTENCE IS A DIRECT INSULT TO US.
 WE MUST PUNISH IT IN FULL” “A TRAVESTY TO GODHOOD.
 THE MOST UNDESERVING OF IMMORTALITY IN THE UNIVERSE”